flowman74/karlson-wishlist-rank/README.md

 # karlson-wishlist-rank
+###### Unfortunately I can't put it on Github Pages, the reason being is the CORS error.
-Check on Karlsons wishlist rank immediately.
+Check Karlsons wishlist rank with ease.